 I thought it was pretty hilarious, as did 30,000 other people who took the time to retweet that statement.
 The lesson here is that web scraping is all around us.
 Try to imagine a world where a price comparison website would need to have a separate set of employees, just to have them check the prices again, and again, for each new request.
 A nightmare!

 Web scraping has many sides to it, there are certainly many uses for it as well, here are a few examples (feel free to skip this to get right into our list of web scraping tools) that I think define what scraping is about, and probably shows that it’s not always about stealing data from others.

-• Price Comparison — Like I said, one of the great uses for scraping is the ability to compare prices, and data in a more efficient manner.
+• Price Comparison — As I said, one of the great uses for scraping is the ability to compare prices and data in a more efficient manner.
 Instead of having to do all the checks manually, you can have a scraper in place; doing all the requests for you.

-• Contact Details — You could consider this type of scraping as something on a thin line, but it is possible to scrape for peoples details; names, emails, phone #’s, etc,. by using a web scraper.
+• Contact Details — You could consider this type of scraping as something on a thin line, but it is possible to scrape for people’s details; names, emails, phone numbers, etc,. by using a web scraper.

 • Social Analysis — I think this one is getting less attention than it deserves, with modern technology – we can really immerse ourselves in the life of others, and by scraping social websites like Twitter or Facebook, we can come to conclusions of what different groups of people like.
 (It goes a lot deeper than that!)

 • Research Data — Quite similar to what I said above, large amounts of data can be scraped in one place and then used as a general database for building amazing, and informational websites or products.